joshsj/joshsj.github.io/source/_posts/time-complexity-and-big-o.md

 ## Time Complexity

-_Time complexity_ expresses the execution time of an algorithm as a function of its input size by measuring its number of operations.
-This offers<!-- excerpt --> a purely conceptual understanding of an algorithm's speed at any scale.<!-- excerpt -->
+_Time complexity_ expresses the execution time of an algorithm as a function of its input size by measuring its number of operations, providing <!--excerpt-->a purely conceptual understanding of an algorithm's speed at any scale.<!--excerpt-->.
+When implementing an algorithm, its time complexity can

+be used in benchmarks for comparison to ensure it scales as intended.

 ## Notation